Part Two: Getting Past Capital and Labor

 Digital technology is shifting scarcity from capital to attention.
 That is the foundational argument of World After Capital.
 With the philosophical foundation out of the way now is the time to back this claim up with some numbers.

 Even if capital is sufficient though, the other foundation of the current economy is employment through what I call the job loop.
-Most people earn a living by selling their labor and then use the wages to buy goods and services.
-That loop is being disrupted by technology with important implications for how we could spend our time in the future.
+Most people earn a living by selling their labor and then using the wages to buy goods and services, which in turn are produced primarily by other job holders.
+That loop is being disrupted by digital technologies with important implications for how we could spend our time in the future.

 Finally we will get to attention.
-In that section we will see why attention will be the crucial scarcity for humanity going forward.
+In that section we will see why attention is the crucial scarcity for humanity going forward.